Risk Governance

 Three-Lines of Defense Model

 TSMC is committed to maintaining operational resilience and business continuity by following standards that enable the Company to respond effectively to business disruption.
-The Company is cognizant of the major risks of natural and man-made disasters, including earthquakes, floods, typhoons, droughts, tsunamis, sandstorms, wildfires, volcanic eruptions, fire, gas/chemical leaks or spills, pandemics, cyber-attacks, supply chain disruption, geopolitical tension, sabotage, failure of critical facilities and equipment, and shortages in utilities such as water, electricity and natural gas – any or all of which could disrupt operations.
+The Company is cognizant of the major threats of natural and man-made disasters, including earthquakes, floods, typhoons, droughts, tsunamis, sandstorms, wildfires, volcanic eruptions, fire, gas/chemical leaks, pandemics, cyber-attacks, supply chain disruption, geopolitical tension, sabotage, failure of critical facilities and equipment, and shortages in utilities such as water, electricity and natural gas – any or all of which could disrupt operations.

-To mitigate the operational impact of crisis events, the risk management division implements pre-crisis risk assessment, response procedures and recovery plans.
-Exercises and drills are also conducted to validate emergency responses, crisis management, business continuity plans to enhance operational preparedness.
-In major incidents or crisis events, the crisis management guidelines are followed.
+To mitigate the operational impact of incidents, the risk management division implements pre-incident risk assessment, response procedures and recovery plans.
+Exercises and drills are also conducted to validate emergency responses, communication protocols, business continuity plans, and crisis management to enhance operational preparedness.
+In crisis, the crisis management guidelines are followed.
 The central crisis command center (C4), headed by the Chairman and CEO and comprised of senior executives across key functions, provides guidance and decision-making to maintain response readiness, including timely communication to key stakeholders.

 Risk Appetite and Risk Management Scope